Kendrick Lamar: Achievements

-Throughout his career, Lamar has won 22 Grammy Awards (the third-most by a rapper in history), two Primetime Emmy Awards, five American Music Awards, 37 BET Hip Hop Awards (the most won by any artist), 11 MTV Video Music Awards (including two Video of the Year wins), 7 Billboard Music Awards, and a Brit Award.
+Throughout his career, Lamar has won 27 Grammy Awards (the most by a rapper in history), two Primetime Emmy Awards, five American Music Awards, 37 BET Hip Hop Awards (the most won by any artist), 11 MTV Video Music Awards (including two Video of the Year wins), 7 Billboard Music Awards, and a Brit Award.
 As a songwriter, he has received nominations for an Academy Award and a Golden Globe Award.
 At the 58th Annual Grammy Awards, Lamar received the most Grammy nominations by a rapper in one night, with 11.
 During the 65th ceremony, he became the first artist from any genre to be nominated for Album of the Year with four consecutive lead studio albums since Billy Joel (1979–1983).

 Lamar has appeared in various power listings.
-In 2015, he was featured on Ebony's Power 100 list that honors leaders within the African American community.
+In 2015, he was featured on Ebonys Power 100 list that honors leaders within the African American community.
 Time included him on its annual list of the 100 most influential people in the world in 2016.
-He has appeared on Forbes' Celebrity 100 ranking (2019), and its 30 Under 30 list twice in the music category (2014 and 2018).
+He has appeared on Forbes Celebrity 100 ranking (2019), and its 30 Under 30 list twice in the music category (2014 and 2018).
 Lamar was included twice in Billboards lists of the greatest rappers of all time (2015 and 2023).
 Complex named him the best rapper alive thrice (2013, 2017 and 2024), and included him in their list of the 20 best rappers in their 20s thrice (2013, 2015, and 2016).
 In May 2015, Lamar was declared a generational icon by the California State Senate for his contributions to music and philanthropy.
 He was a grand marshal for the Compton Christmas Parade, and was presented with the key to the city of his hometown for representing its evolution.
 He served as Compton College's surprise commencement speaker on June 7, 2024.
 Lamar is the fifth man to appear solo on the cover of Harper's Bazaar.

 Good Kid, M.A.A.D City, To Pimp a Butterfly, and Damn were featured in Rolling Stones industry-voted ranking of the 500 greatest albums of all time and the 200 greatest hip hop albums of all time.
 Good Kid, M.A.A.D City was additionally featured in the magazine's list of the 100 best debut albums of all time, and was named the greatest concept album ever.
 It was named the seventh greatest album of all time by Apple Music in 2024.
 To Pimp a Butterfly was ranked by several publications as one of the greatest albums of the 2010s decade, while "Alright" was deemed the greatest hip hop song of the streaming era by Spotify.
 As of February 2023, it is the top ranked album on the online encyclopedia Rate Your Music.
 Damn is the recipient of the 2018 Pulitzer Prize for Music, the first time a musical work outside of the classical and jazz genres was honored.
 Its tour companion, along with the Big Steppers Tour (2022–2024), are two of the highest-grossing hip hop tours of all time.